 But if you are in Bangkok when the streets flood do take care - you won't believe what you see floating down the street when the sewer system is inundated!

 Take care walking in flooded streets, potholes will be invisible and you could hurt yourself if you fall into one.

 Limit your travel to rural areas, especially those affected by the floods, the roads will be bad and landslides do occur.

 I'd say it's more dangerous than usual, but not unmanageably dangerous - take extra care.
-The water will drain away over the next week or two and life will return to normal. about 7 years ago
+The water will drain away over the next week or two and life will return to normal. almost 8 years ago